atedeg/mdm/docs/_docs/context-map.md

   Since `ProductionPlanning` and `Production` are tightly coupled, the latter is *Conformist*.
 - `Stocking [D, ACL] <- [U] ClientOrders`
   `Stocking` receives a message from `ClientOrders` notifying the removal from stock of certain products.
-  `Stocking ` has an *Anti-Corruption Layer*, as `ClientOrders` is going to be a generic bounded context and it will be impossible to control the format of the messages.
+  `Stocking` has an *Anti-Corruption Layer*, as `ClientOrders` is going to be a generic bounded context and it will be impossible to control the format of the messages.
 - `ProductionPlanning [D, ACL] <- [U] Stocking`
-  `ProductionPlannig` asks `Stocking` for the amount of products missing from the stock.
+  `ProductionPlannig` asks `Stocking` for the number of products missing from the stock.
-  Since `ProductionPlannig` is a downstream core bounded context, and Anti-Corruption Layer is required.
+  Since `ProductionPlannig` is a downstream core bounded context, an Anti-Corruption Layer is required.
 - `Stocking [D, CF] <- [U] Production`
   `Production` informs `Stocking` that a batch is ripening.
   Since `Production` and `Stocking` are tightly coupled, the latter is Conformist.